Giant gravitons in twisted holography: Introduction and conclusions

 \subsection{Saddle equations and spectral curves}

-The saddle equations \citep{Jiang:2019xdz} for a correlation function of $k$ sub-determinants in ${\cal A}_N$ take a simple form:
+The saddle equations \citep{Jiang:2019xdz} for a correlation function of $k$ (sub)determinants\footnote{A sub-determinant operator is a trace of minors of size smaller than $N$.} in ${\cal A}_N$ take a simple form:

-where \begin{itemize} \item $\rho$ is a $k \times k$ matrix whose diagonal elements $m_i$ control the ``length'' of the $i$-th sub-determinant operator and whose off-diagonal elements are the variables we are solving for, \item $\zeta$ is a diagonal matrix whose entries $z_i$ are the positions of the sub-determinant operators on the two-sphere, \item $\mu$ is a diagonal matrix whose entries $u_i$ control the specific linear combination of the adjoint scalars employed in the sub-determinant operator. \end{itemize}
+where \begin{itemize} \item $\rho$ is a $k \times k$ matrix whose diagonal elements $m_i$ control the ``length'' of the $i$-th subdeterminant operator and whose off-diagonal elements are the variables we are solving for, \item $\zeta$ is a diagonal matrix whose entries $z_i$ are the positions of the subdeterminant operators on the two-sphere, \item $\mu$ is a diagonal matrix whose entries $u_i$ control the specific linear combination of the adjoint scalars employed in the subdeterminant operator. \end{itemize}

 Any solution $\rho$ of the saddle point equations allows us to build a family of commuting $k \times k$ matrices

 which satisfy

 In turn, this defines a spectral curve ${\cal S}_\rho$ in $SL(2,\mathbb{C})$: the collection of points $(a,b,c,d)$ such that $b$,$c$,$d$ are simultaneous eigenvalues of $B(a)$, $C(a)$, $D(a)$.
 Here we identify $SL(2,\mathbb{C})$ with the locus of $a d - b c =1$ in $\mathbb{C}^4$: